 Your MP may advise you of the outcome of your application.
-We will provide written confirmation.
+DISR will provide you with written confirmation of your outcome.

-We enter into a grant agreement
+DISR enters into a grant agreement with you

-We will enter into a grant agreement with successful applicants and pay the grant.
+DISR will enter into a grant agreement with successful applicants and pay the grant.